yWorks/yfiles-for-html-demos/demos/databinding/treebuilder/README.md

 [You can also run this demo online](https://live.yworks.com/demos/databinding/treebuilder/index.html).

-This demo uses the class [TreeBuilder](https://docs.yworks.com/yfileshtml/#/api/TreeBuilder) to interactively build and modify a graph from business data.
+This demo interactively builds and modifies a graph from **JSON** business data using class [TreeBuilder](https://docs.yworks.com/yfileshtml/#/api/TreeBuilder).

 See the the Developer's Guide section on the [TreeBuilder](https://docs.yworks.com/yfileshtml/#/dguide/graph_builder-TreeBuilder) for an in-depth explanation of the involved concepts.